 Aesthetically, the space works well, with a Georgian and almost art deco sensibility thanks to the lined walls, quirky balustrades and large circular ceiling lighting features.

-with Qantas’ previous lounges and with the airline’s lead designer David Caon.
+The lounge is designed by Woods Bagot, an architectural firm associated both with Qantas’ previous lounges and with the airline’s lead designer David Caon.
 “The interiors reflect London at twilight with deep greens and rich blues throughout the furniture, while warm-coloured timbers, stone and brass represent the historic architecture of the city,” says the PR material, and it’s largely a successful scheme, building as it does on Qantas’ brand equity.

 I’m particularly impressed by the hybrid leather sofas, which mix the British Chesterfield structure with the shapes and design language of Qantas’ other lounges and its onboard experience.